danielscholl/infra-azure-provisioning/README.md

 ```

-## Automated Pipeline Installation
+## Install OSDU

+There are 2 methods that can be chosen to perform installation at this point in time.

+1. Manual Installation -- Typically used when the desire is to manually make modifications to the environment and have full control all updates and deployments.

+2. Pipeline Installation -- Typically used when the need is to only access the Data Platform but allow for automatic upgrades of infrastructure and services.

+__Manual Installation__

+> This typically takes about 2 hours to complete.

+1. Install the Infrastructure following directions [here](./infra/templates/osdu-r3-mvp).

+2. Setup DNS to point to the deployed infrastructure following directions [here](./docs/dns-setup.md).

+3. Upload the Integration Test Data following directions [here](./tools/test_data).

+3. Deploy the application helm charts following the directions [here](./charts).

+5. Setup Environment Variables for IDE Development and Integration Testing.

+__Automated Pipeline Installation__

 > This typically takes about 3 hours to complete.

-1. Configure the Pipelines following directions [here](./docs/pipeline-setup.md).
+1. Setup Code Mirroring following directions [here](./docs/code-mirroring.md).

-2. Manually configure your DNS_HOST to the IP Address of the environment IP Address.

-3. Deploy the application helm charts following the directions [here]().

-## Manual Installation

-> This typically takes about 2 hours to complete.
+2. Setup Infrastructure Automation following directions [here](./docs/infra-automation.md).

-1. Install the Infrastructure following directions [here](./infra/templates/osdu-r3-mvp/README.md).
+2. Setup DNS to point to the deployed infrastructure following directions [here](./docs/dns-setup.md).

-2. Manually configure your DNS_HOST to the IP Address of the environment IP Address.

-3. Deploy the application helm charts following the directions [here](./charts/README.md).
+4. Upload the Integration Test Data following directions [here](./tools/test_data).

+5. Setup Service Automation following directions [here](./docs/service-automation.md).